Beds & Comfort · Senior dogs

 - Easy cleaning

-- Cover removal, waterproof layer and size choice
+- Cover removal, size choice and washing instructions

 Silentnight Orthopaedic Dog Bed